Suhanisharma04/Ride-Prediction/README.md

 Technologies Used

 Python:

-Pandas
+Pandas,

-Scikit-learn
+Scikit-learn,

-Matplotlib
+Matplotlib,

-Pickle
+Pickle,
 Gradio

 Features:

-Data cleaning and preprocessing
+Data cleaning and preprocessing,

-Feature engineering
+Feature engineering,

-Model training using linear regression
+Model training using linear regression,
 Model evaluation using RMSE and R² score

 How to Run:-